 - The defendant was falsely accused

 It is important not to ignore traffic citations.
-Otherwise, the judge will issue a bench warrant.
+Otherwise, the judge may issue a bench warrant.
 So it is important to seek legal counsel as soon as possible to handle the ticket.

 In this article, our Las Vegas traffic ticket attorneys will discuss: